jeanbmar/s3-sync-client/docs/README.md

 - requires AWS CLI to be installed
 - uses Etag to perform file comparison (Etag should be considered an opaque field and shouldn't be used)
 - limits S3 bucket object listing to 1000 objects
-- supports syncing bucket with local, but doesn't support syncing local with bucket
+- supports syncing local to bucket, but doesn't support syncing bucket to local
 - doesn't support multipart uploads
 - uses outdated dependencies
 - is unmaintained